arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 As you navigate the **Bioinformatics and Computational Biology Roadmap**, you may encounter terms and fields that are related but distinct from bioinformatics.
 These fields often belong to **Biomedical Engineering**.
 While they share certain computational and biological concepts, their focus, goals, and tools are different.
 Below, we explain these fields, provide examples of tools used in each, and clarify how they differ from bioinformatics.
 However, it's important to recognize that some areas, like **Genetic Engineering** and **CRISPR**, are closely related to bioinformatics.

-## 1. Bioelectronics
-**Bioelectronics** involves applying electrical engineering principles to create devices that interact with biological systems.
+1. **Bioelectronics** involves applying electrical engineering principles to create devices that interact with biological systems.
 Examples include pacemakers, biosensors, and lab-on-a-chip technologies.

 - **Tools**:
   - **MATLAB** for signal processing.